lindaislinda/Personal-Blog/README.md

 # Personal-Blog
-This is the source code for the personal blog website.
-Visit the website at: https://linda-s-personal-blog.herokuapp.com/ Front-end technology: EJS, CSS, Bootstrap 5
+This is the source code for the personal blog website.\n Visit the website at: https://linda-s-personal-blog.herokuapp.com/\n Front-end technology: EJS, CSS, Bootstrap 5\n
 Back-end technology: Node.js, Express.js, MongoDB (database)